 In accordance with the authorities granted to the Central Bank within the framework of the Central Bank Law No. 41/2001, the Central Bank issues securities in order to contribute to the sterilization of periodic liquidity surpluses in the banking sector, to contribute to the effective regulation of the general liquidity of the economy and to increase the depth of financial markets.
-In 2022, a total of 26 security issue auctions were made; 7 in Turkish Lira, 7 in USD, 12 in Euro and 4 in GBP.
-As of December 31, 2022, the distribution of unexpired securities by currency types is as follows:
+In 2023, a total of 43 security issue auctions were made; 6 in USD, 11 in Euro and 26 in GBP.
+As of December 31, 2023, the distribution of unexpired securities by currency types is as follows:

-Table 3.8 3Unexpired Central Bank Securities as of 31.12.2021 b.
+Table 3.8 3Unexpired Central Bank Securities as of 31.12.2023 b.
 Interbank Money Market

-Term TL USD EURO GBP 1-3 Month - 55,000,000 70,500,000 220,400,000
+Term TRY USD EURO GBP 1-3 Month - 72,500,000 164,550,000 433,850,000

 Central Bank of the TRNC has been carrying out Interbank Money Market (IMM) transactions since September 2009 in order to regulate the money supply and liquidity of the economy.
 Banks can borrow from the market by providing the necessary guarantees within the global limit set by the Central Bank of the TRNC and within the limits of borrowing allocated in accordance with their asset size.
-Upon the decision no. 1296 and dated September 23, 2022, the Executive Board raised the overall limit for IMM transactions to 2 billion TRY or its equivalent in other currencies.
+Upon the decision no. 1340 and dated May 3, 2023, the Executive Board raised the overall limit for IMM transactions to 2 billion 500 million TRY or its equivalent in other currencies.

 On February 15, 2022, the "Interbank Money Market (IMM) Turkish Lira Transactions Mandate against US Dollar Collateral" became effective and provided the banking sector with the opportunity to borrow at 1-week and 2-week maturities against US Dollar collateral in order to provide Turkish Lira liquidity at a more affordable cost.
-In 2022, 7 banks obtained financing amounting to 1,019 Million TRY in total against USD collateral.
+In 2023, 10 banks obtained financing amounting to 6,326 million TRY in total against USD collateral.
+Upon the decision of the Executive Board No. 1364 dated October 12, 2023, the Bank decided to abolish the instruction on Turkish Lira Transactions against US Dollar Collateral.

-As of December 31, 2022, the sums of IMM transactions that are not due yet are as follows:
+As of December 31, 2023, the sums of IMM transactions that are not due yet are as follows: